1 v 1

 52-Stenson going for glory from range after he sees space created by the keeper moving off his line, before he lobs the ball up and hits the crossbar from outside the box.

-57- Ferguson finds space as he evades the home defence down the right, as he finds Burrow who blasts the hall from above the goalkeeper who is on his knees into the net.
+57- Ferguson finds space as he evades the home defence down the right, he finds Burrow who blasts the ball above the goalkeeper, who is on his knees as the away side go ahead.

 59-Williams with a real opportunity as he profoundly finds space before having a deflection come his way before he skies an effort over the bar.